-Best Bottle for Breastfed Baby Who Refuses Bottle
+Best Bottle for Breastfed Baby Who Refuses the Bottle

 If you find yourself reading this post it means one of two things- you’re either frustrated and trying to figure out the best bottle for a breastfed baby who refuses the bottle, OR, you’re trying to get ahead and figure out the best bottle for breastfed babies.